How To Recognize Phishing

-Scammers use email or text messages to trick you into giving them your personal information.
-They may try to steal your passwords, account numbers, or Social Security numbers.
-If they get that information, they could gain access to your email, bank, or other accounts.
+Scammers use email or text messages to try to steal your passwords, account numbers, or Social Security numbers.
+If they get that information, they could get access to your email, bank, or other accounts.
 Or they could sell your information to other scammers.
 Scammers launch thousands of phishing attacks like these every day — and they’re often successful.

-- say they’ve noticed some suspicious activity or log-in attempts
+- say they’ve noticed some suspicious activity or log-in attempts — they haven’t

-- claim there’s a problem with your account or your payment information
+- claim there’s a problem with your account or your payment information — there isn’t

-- say you must confirm some personal or financial information — you don’t
+- say you need to confirm some personal or financial information — you don’t

 - want you to click on a link to make a payment — but the link has malware

-- say you’re eligible to register for a government refund
+- say you’re eligible to register for a government refund — it’s a scam

-- offer a coupon for free stuff
+- offer a coupon for free stuff — it’s not real

-Here’s a real world example of a phishing email.
+Here’s a real-world example of a phishing email: